Tutor Profiles

 MA (Cantab), MB BChir (Cantab), MSc (Oxon), DPhil (Oxon), FRCS (Urol), PGDipLATHE

 I am a Senior Clinical Researcher at the Nuffield Department of Surgical Sciences, University of Oxford.
 Since 2007, I have led the Oxford Stone Group which has examined many aspects of stone disease and its management.
-I have lead collaborations with multiple departments in Oxford University.
+I have led collaborations with multiple departments at Oxford University.

 I have a clinical interest in endourology: particularly the treatment and prevention of kidney stones and benign prostate enlargement (BPE).
 I am an elected member of the British Association of Urological Surgeons (BAUS) Section of Endourology Committee.
 I am managing partner of Oxford Urology Associates.